 The Ronald G. Pogorzelski and Lester D. Yankee Memorial Scholarship will be renewable only if scholarship recipients maintain an overall 3.0 academic GPA in all music coursework.
 Those who do not maintain this grade point average or for any reason fail to maintain good standing at their academic institution will be placed on probation for a semester; if the situation is not corrected, they will lose the remainder of the scholarship funding.
 It will not be reinstated.
 Should a recipient decide to transfer to another accredited music program, the scholarship can be transferred by the recipient if they meet all of the other requirements for maintenance of the scholarship.

 The scholarship will be disbursed directly to the appropriate office of the recipient’s chosen institution.
-We expect to issue two payments, one at the beginning of the fall semester and one at the beginning of the spring semester.
+We issue two payments, one at the beginning of the fall semester and one at the beginning of the spring semester.
 Before the final disbursement of the scholarship, each recipient of the Ronald G. Pogorzelski and Lester D. Yankee Memorial Scholarship must provide the committee with documentation that he/she will graduate with the intended degree.
 In the two years following graduation, the recipient will provide updates on organ- related activities pursued during that time.